 If the supplement that you are taking is a soft gel.
 It's oil as a fish oil pill or coenzyme q-10 that's in an oil anything that's in a soft gel is usually suspended in vitamin E or some kind of oil that will break a fast.
 That has a caloric effect that's no different than having oil like olive oil or coconut oil.
 It's just a different kind of oil suspending.

-Fat soluble vitamin consume those like your vitamin D and your fish oil after you’ve already eaten that way it won’t break your fast.
+Fat-soluble vitamin consumes those like your vitamin D and your fish oil after you've already eaten that way it won't break your fast.

 Lastly, I want to end it with alcohol.

 Alcohol is a pretty interesting one.
 We have to look at how the body processes alcohol when you consume a drink.
 It converts alcohol and what is called acetaldehyde which is a very very toxic thing to your body.

 We all know that alcohol can be hard on the body.
 But what ends up happening is the acetaldehyde is so toxic.
 It jumps ahead of all the other food inside your body.
 What that means is your body still has to have a metabolic effect and it's gonna prioritize alcohol over anything else.

 But one thing that's very important to know is that fat burning occurs from your liver.
 If you're not having a functioning liver, if your livers not doing well you're not gonna burn fat very well.
 So if you're asking a lot of your liver to prioritize acetaldehyde from alcohol and ethanol then you're slowing down the process of burning fat.